Sisodia to discuss closure of Delhi Yoga class scheme with LG | Education

 ''I will meet LG sir tomorrow regarding the closure of Yoga classes in Delhi.
 The file is with LG sir.
 Yoga classes in Delhi will be closed from Tuesday if immediate action is not taken.
 Thousands of people will suffer,'' Sisodia said in a tweet in Hindi.

-During his visit to Ghazipur landfill site, Kejriwal was asked about the controversy around closure of the yoga classes.
+During his visit to Ghazipur landfill site, Kejriwal was asked about the row over the closure of the programme.

-''There are 17,000 people who are benefiting from this scheme.
-They are pressuring officials to shut these classes but I assure you not even a single yoga class will be closed from November 1,'' Kejriwal told reporters.
+''It is a matter of pain and anguish that such cheap politics is being played out in Delhi.
+We had started 'Dilli Ki Yogshala' to ensure the wellbeing and good health of Delhiites.
+As many as 17,000 citizens were taking part in our classes everyday and were very happily practising yoga twice a day,'' Kejriwal told reporters.

+Asserting that people were getting treatment for lung ailments through the classes, he said such a fruitful programme was suspended. ''Imagine they've suspended such a fruitful programme.
+And this hasn't been suspended conventionally.
+These people pressured officers into arbitrarily stopping the programme. ''But I want to assure the people of Delhi that no matter what I have to bear, no matter what I have to face, I will go to all lengths possible to work in your best interest.
+I will not let them stop your yoga classes.
+Till the day I am alive, till the day I am standing here, I will protect and not let anyone hurt my Delhiites,'' Kejriwal added.

 Government sources had on Tuesday said that Sisodia has sought an explanation from the secretary of the directorate of training and technical education for allegedly trying to ''discontinue'' the 'Dilli Ki Yogshala' programme.